Thekla (wrestler): Personal life

+Kaischauri is a fan of the football club SK Rapid Wien.

-In addition to her native Austrian German and Georgian languages, Kaischauri reportedly also speaks English, French, and Japanese; she taught herself the latter after moving to Japan.
+In addition to her native Austrian German Kaischauri reportedly also speaks German, English, Spanish, Japanese, French, and Georgian, teaching herself the latter after moving to Japan.

 Outside of wrestling, Kaischauri paints, makes music, and exhibits her art.
 She once participated in a production at the national Burgtheater in Vienna, and used her in-ring hiatus in early 2024 to focus on artistic pursuits.
 In November 2024, she announced that she would be hosting an art exhibition in Tokyo during NJPW Wrestle Kingdom 19 in January 2025.
 She believes her careers as an artist and a wrestler are interrelated, stating that "wrestling inspires the painting and then the painting inspires what [she does] in the ring".
 She considers professional wrestling to be a form of creative expression in its own right, stating that "the ring is [her] canvas and [she paints] a pretty wild picture".

 Kaischauri has a self-described "soft spot for Japanese culture", which she cited as one of her reasons for moving to Japan in 2020.
 She has been compared to Canadian professional wrestler Kenny Omega, who likewise found success performing primarily in Japan and settled there.
 Her manager Kanae Imai claimed that she is "one of the few foreigners who started their careers in Japan themselves".

 Kaischauri has expressed interest in performing outside Japan, including Cambodia, Nepal, and North America.
 In November 2024, she stated that she was exploring opportunities in the United States and that she would make an announcement in the future; six months later, she debuted for AEW.